bloggerlives3-byte/test/README.md

 - `/pricing/free`, `/pricing/premium`, `/pricing/pro` tier deep-dives with CTAs into checkout.
 - `/pricing/packs` Dedicated pack marketplace with product detail pages and checkout.
 - `/pricing/checkout` Demo checkout flow ready to wire to Stripe.
-- `/premium/success` Post-purchase resource hub for SMU-V+ Premium members (use as Stripe return URL).
+- `/premium/success` Post-purchase resource hub for SMU-V+ Premium members (set Stripe return URL to `https://smuvvguide.vercel.app/premium/success`).

 Local storage retains smoothies and favorites for offline use.
 When Supabase keys are provided, actions sync in the background.